Stan Zweifel

-Stan Zweifel (born April 22, 1952) is an American football coach.
-He is the head football coach at the University of Dubuque, a position he has held since 2009.
+Stan Zweifel (born April 22, 1952) is an American former college football coach.
+He was the head football coach at the University of Dubuque from 2009 to 2023.
 Zweifel served as the head football coach at Yankton College in Yankton, South Dakota from 1983 to 1984, and the University of Minnesota Morris from 1987 to 1990.
 Between his tenures as Yankton and Minnesota–Morris, he was the offensive coordinator at the University of Northern Colorado.